 The "hawk" is a square metallic type of surface that has a handle on it for the user to grab a hold of.
 It is made out of either magnesium or aluminum and is very light-weight.

-This particular tool has many names: A Go Devil, A Boogie Board, A Cheater Board and so on.
-This is a great tool that is used for scratching and/or browning.
+This particular tool has many names: a go devil, a boogie board, a cheater board and so on.
+This is a great tool that is used for scratch or brown coats.
+These are a little harder to find but are still available.

-It holds 2-3 times the amount of cement that a hawk and trowel does and greatly speeds up the process of applying the material to the wall.
+It holds 2-3 times the amount of cement that a hawk and trowel does and greatly speeds up the process of applying the material to the wall and are usually easier to use.

 The edges can be serrated or smooth and can even have one side smooth and the other serrated, so they are a personal preference tool for many plasterers.
 These take some time to master.

-A scratcher or scarifier is a tool that is used to make indentions in the cement that produces a rough finish that the brown coat can stick to.
+A scratcher or scarifier is a tool that is used to make small indentions in the material that produces a rough finish that the brown coat can stick to.
 Some plasterers use tape on them to provide a cleaner, more controlled look in the end.

-These are only used for a three coat stucco process, one coat stucco systems do not require a scratch coat.
+These are only used for a three coat stucco process, one coat stucco systems do not require a scratch coat or scratcher tool.

 Floats are basically a sponge that has a handle mounted on it and they are used in all of the process that require cement to be applied.